Hip Replacement Surgery

 What is the recovery time for Hip Replacement Surgery?

-Recovery time is of course different for each patient, which means it's difficult to make a general judgement about recovery timeframes.
+Each patient's hip replacement recovery differs, so it's difficult to make a general judgement about recovery timeframes.
 Depending on circumstances, most patients should be able to walk freely and participate in normal daily activities again anywhere between six to twelve weeks, although extra care should be taken during this period.
 Full and complete recovery can take up to six months.

 How painful is Hip Surgery?